 UK governmental and sporting agencies

-Roles – Derived from these rights, principally as the NGB for ice hockey in the UK, with wider relationships in sport such as S&RA and other representative organisations.
+Roles – Derived from these rights, principally as the National Governing Body (NGB)for ice hockey in the UK, with wider relationships in sport such as S&RA and other representative organisations.

 Responsibilities – Towards its assets and members.
 IHUK’s principal assets are…